-At Spotlight, you can choose from our wide range of plain, stretch, deluxe and double faced satins.
-Visit us for the complete satin range and get a bargain.
+Choose from Spotlight's wide range of plain, stretch, deluxe and double faced satin fabrics.
+Visit us for more satin materials online or in-store now!

 Can I buy satin fabrics at Spotlight?

 Yes, Spotlight offers you a range of beautiful shiny and silky satin fabrics including understated plain satins and exquisitely printed satins, for a range of garments including evening wear, bridal wear and dance or theatre costumes, or to make beautiful accessories or items for the home such as bed linen.
 The range also includes stretch sateen and viscose fabrics, which have similar properties to satin.

 Satin fabric typically has a glossy surface and a dull back, which is the result of the weaving technique used.
 If a fabric is formed with a satin weave using fibres such as silk, nylon, or polyester, the resulting fabric is called satin, although some definitions insist that the fabric must be made from silk.
 If the yarns used are short-staple yarns such as cotton, the fabric is classed as sateen.

 A satin fabric tends to have a high lustre (or shine) making it very popular for the construction of bed sheets and pillow cases.
 It is also often used for garments such as baseball jackets, athletic shorts, womens lingerie, nightgowns, blouses, and evening gowns, as well as in mens boxer shorts, briefs, shirts and neckties.
 It can be finished with lace or combined with other luxurious fabrics such as velvet and can be used as lining for garments such as capes.